Yoga in the NHS

 The NHS well-being initiative

-Simon Stevens, Head of NHS England, recently designed a well-being initiative that included yoga as part of a major drive to improve the wellbeing of NHS staff.
+Recognising that absenteeism was having a tangible impact on the health of NHS staff, the head of NHS England, Simon Stevens, implemented a wellbeing initiative in 2015 that included yoga as part of a major drive to improve the wellbeing of NHS staff.

-Public Health England estimates that £1 out of every £40 channeled into the NHS is spent on employee absenteeism arising from stress, poor diet, and limited exercise and self-care.
-Against this backrop, £450 million has been set-aside for health trusts to support the wellbeing of NHS staff, ultimately improving both staff wellbeing and patient care.
-Within this initiative Stevens explicitly mentioned the importance of funding for staff yoga classes.
+Public Health England estimate that £1 out of every £40 channelled into the NHS is spent on employee absenteeism arising from stress, poor diet, limited exercise and self-care – the total cost to the NHS is £2.5bn a year.

 Why is Yoga Important for NHS Staff?